twilwa/aptos-agent/README.md

 ```

 > [!NOTE]
-> We will need python version 3.10 or higher to work with the AI Agent library `swarm`.
+> We will need python version 3.10 or higher to work with the AI Agent library `agents`.
 > `pyenv` will help us choose which version of python we are using.

 6. Ensure you have `pyenv` installed by running `pyenv --version`.